 “This week, US Attorney General Jeff Sessions told American cities they were breaking the law,” he said.
 “Apparently, the Trump administration’s war on facts has now become a war on cities … Let me be clear about this fact: we are not breaking any laws, and we are prioritizing safety.”

-On Monday, the Attorney General warned that local governments with sanctuary status will seize to receive grants from the Justice Department if they do not follow federal law.
-Which means, if a sanctuary city does not help immigration authorities in the detainment of undocumented immigrants then they will be cut off from funding.
+On Monday, the Attorney General warned that local governments with sanctuary status will cease to receive grants from the Justice Department if they do not follow federal law.
+If a sanctuary city doesn’t help immigration authorities in the detainment of undocumented immigrants, then it will no longer receive funding.

 “Let me be clear about the president’s executive order: It is violating the law.
 It is unconstitutional,” Murray said.